 Most Dutch people in major cities get around on bicycles.
 For travelers who are hesitant to jump on a bike without knowing their way around or the rules of the road, traveling by train or bus is ideal.

 Public transportation is very accessible and affordable in the Netherlands.
-Because the country is small, the longest trip you can take in the country will take less than three hours by car, bus, or train.
+Because the country is small, the longest trip you can take will take less than three hours by car, bus, or train.

 The train system in the Netherlands is highly functional and easy for travelers to navigate.
 The NS trains have regular stops on local routes in major cities and offer longer journeys between cities.
 For example, you can easily travel from Amsterdam (Noord-Holland) to Rotterdam (Zuid-Holland) in around 45 minutes by train.
 A bus trip would take around an hour, and the journey by car would take around 55 minutes.

-There are other trains in the Netherlands that operate international trips for travelers who are bouncing around between countries.
+Other trains in the Netherlands operate international trips for travelers who are bouncing around between countries.
 Train fares are affordable and often include discounts for those taking day trips.
-Make sure to buy a ticket before boarding the train; if you are caught traveling without a ticket, you’ll be fined immediately.
+Make sure to buy a ticket before boarding the train; you’ll be fined immediately if caught traveling without a ticket.

 Some travelers staying for longer periods prefer to rent a car, which can be fairly expensive for international guests.
-There are local and international car rental services in the Netherlands that can be accessed by travelers.
+Travelers can access local and international car rental services in the Netherlands.

 See Related: Tips to Plan an Amazing Girls Trip to Amsterdam